microsoft/FASTER/docs/_docs/20-fasterkv-basics.md

 - `SingleReader`:
   - ***Required Length***: Irrelevant because this is not an update
   - ***Expiration***: The app sets readInfo.DeleteRecord true and returns false.
 FASTER will perform a logical delete of the record by forcing a CopyToTail of the current record with the Tombstone set, and Read will return (!status.Found && status.CreatedRecord).
   - ***Cancellation***: The app sets readInfo.CancelOperation True and returns false.
-Read() returns (!status.Found).
+Read() returns (status.Canceled).
 - `ConcurrentReader`
   - ***Required Length***: Irrelevant because this is not an update
   - ***Expiration***: The app sets readInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by in-place update, and Read will return (!status.Found).
+FASTER will perform a logical delete of the record by in-place update, and Read will return (status.NotFound).
   - ***Cancellation***: The app sets readInfo.CancelOperation True and returns false.
-Read() returns (!status.Found).
+Read() returns (status.Canceled).

 **RMW**

+  In all cases of **RequiredLength**, on input FASTER sets rmwInfo.FullValueLength to the full allocated length of the Value portion of the record, and rmwInfo.UsedValueLength to the VarLengthStructSettings result or revivification info.

   - `InPlaceUpdater`
+    - ***Required Length***:
+      - If rmwInfo.UsedValueLength is sufficient, the app performs the update and returns true, and RMW returns (status.Found | status.Record.InPlaceUpdated).
-    - ***Required Length***: The app sets updateInfo.FullValueLength and updateInfo.UsedValueLength to the existing lengths and returns false.
-FASTER will allocate a record with the required length and call `CopyUpdater`.
+      - Otherwise, the app sets rmwInfo.UsedValueLength to the required length and returns false.
+FASTER will allocate a record with the required length and enter the `CopyUpdater` path.
-    - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by in-place update, and RMW will return (!status.Found).
+    - ***Expiration***: The app sets rmwInfo.DeleteRecord true and returns false.
+FASTER will handle this as if the record was not found, and will enter the `NeedInitialUpdater` path, unless ***Cancellation*** was also done; see that item for more detail.
+      - The app may do its own internal "expire and reset" logic within the `InPlaceUpdater` call and return true, which to FASTER is indistinguishable from any other successful `InPlaceUpdater` call.
-    - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-RMW() returns (!status.Found).
+    - ***Cancellation***: The app sets rmwInfo.CancelOperation True and returns false.
+If Expiration was also done, RMW() returns (status.NotFound | status.InPlaceUpdated); otherwise, RMW() returns (status.Canceled).
   - *InitialUpdater*
     - `NeedInitialUpdate`
-      - ***Required Length***: FASTER sets updateInfo.FullValueLength and updateInfo.UsedValueLength on input to the VarLengthStructSettings result or revivification info.
-The app sets it to the required length if necessary.
-FASTER will allocate a record with the required length and call `InitialUpdater`.
-      - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by continuing with InitialUpdater, and RMW will return (!status.Found && status.CreatedRecord).
+      - ***Required Length***:
+        - If any app-internal evaluations are successful, the app returns true, updates rmwInfo.UsedValueLength as necessary to ensure enough space is requested, and RMW allocates a record with the required length and enters the `InitialUpdater` path.
+        - Otherwise, the app returns false, which has the same effect as ***Cancellation***.
+      - ***Expiration***: Irrelevant because there is no existing record.
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-RMW() returns (!status.Found).
+      - ***Cancellation***: The app sets rmwInfo.CancelOperation True and returns false.
+RMW() returns (status.Canceled).
     - `InitialUpdater`
-      - ***Required Length***: FASTER sets updateInfo.FullValueLength and updateInfo.UsedValueLength on input to the values previously obtained.
+      - ***Required Length***:
-        - If the length is sufficient, the app sets updateInfo.UsedValueLength to the used length and returns true.
+        - If the length is sufficient, the app performs the update, sets rmwInfo.UsedValueLength to the used length, and returns true.
+FASTER will return (status.NotFound | status.Record.Created).
-        - Otherwise, the app sets updateInfo.UsedValueLength to the required length and returns false.
+        - Otherwise, the app sets rmwInfo.UsedValueLength to the required length and returns false.
 RMW will return RETRY_NOW and FASTER will retry the operation.
-      - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by continuing with the CAS, and RMW will return (!status.Found && status.CreatedRecord).
+      - ***Expiration***: Irrelevant because there is no existing record.
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-RMW() returns (!status.Found).
+      - ***Cancellation***: The app sets rmwInfo.CancelOperation True and returns false.
+If Expiration was also done, RMW() returns (status.NotFound | status.CreatedRecord); otherwise, RMW() returns (status.Canceled).
-    - `InPlaceUpdater`
+    - `PostInitialUpdater`
-      - ***Required Length***: FASTER sets updateInfo.FullValueLength and updateInfo.UsedValueLength on input to the values previously obtained.
-        - If the length is sufficient, the app sets updateInfo.UsedValueLength to the used length and returns true.
-        - Otherwise, the app sets updateInfo.UsedValueLength to the required length and returns false.
-FASTER will allocate a record with the required length and call `InitialUpdater`.
-      - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by in-place update, and RMW will return (!status.Found).
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-RMW() returns (!status.Found).
+      - This is void because the record has already been CAS'd into the hash table, so it must perform operations that do not fail.
   - *CopyUpdater*
     - `NeedCopyUpdate`
-      - ***Required Length***: FASTER sets updateInfo.FullValueLength and updateInfo.UsedValueLength on input to the VarLengthStructSettings result or revivificatgion info.
-The app sets it to the required length if necessary.
-FASTER will allocate a record with the required length and call `CopyUpdater`.
-      - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by calling InitialUpdater, and RMW will return (!status.Found && status.CreatedRecord).
+      - ***Required Length***:
+        - If any app-internal evaluations are successful, the app returns true, updates rmwInfo.UsedValueLength as necessary to ensure enough space is requested, and RMW allocates a record with the required length and enters the `CopyUpdater` path.
+        - Otherwise, the app returns false, which has the same effect as ***Cancellation***.
+      - ***Expiration***: Irrelevant because there is no RecordInfo available.
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-RMW() returns (!status.Found).
+      - ***Cancellation***: The app sets rmwInfo.CancelOperation True and returns false.
+RMW() returns (status.Canceled).
     - `CopyUpdater`
-      - ***Required Length***: FASTER sets updateInfo.FullValueLength and updateInfo.UsedValueLength on input to the values previously obtained.
+      - ***Required Length***:
-        - If the length is sufficient, the app sets updateInfo.UsedValueLength to the used length and returns true.
+        - If the length is sufficient, the app performs the update, sets rmwInfo.UsedValueLength to the used length, and returns true.
+RMW returns (status.Found | status.Record.CopyUpdated).
-        - Otherwise, the app sets updateInfo.UsedValueLength to the required length and returns false.
+        - Otherwise, the app sets rmwInfo.UsedValueLength to the required length and returns false.
 RMW will return RETRY_NOW and FASTER will retry the operation.
-      - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by continuing with the CAS, and RMW will return (!status.Found && status.CreatedRecord).
+      - ***Expiration***: The app sets rmwInfo.DeleteRecord true and returns false.
+FASTER will perform a logical delete of the record by setting the record's Tombstone and continuing with the CAS, and RMW will return (status.NotFound && status.Record.CreatedRecord).
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-RMW() returns (!status.Found).
+      - ***Cancellation***: The app sets rmwInfo.CancelOperation True and returns false.
+If Expiration was also done, RMW() returns (status.NotFound | status.Record.Created); otherwise, RMW() returns (status.Canceled).
     - `PostCopyUpdater`
       - This is void because the record has already been CAS'd into the hash table, so it must perform operations that do not fail.

 **Upsert**

+  In all cases of **RequiredLength**, FASTER sets upsertInfo.FullValueLength to the full allocated length of the Value portion of the record.

   - `ConcurrentWriter`
-      - ***Required Length***: FASTER sets updateInfo.FullValueLength and updateInfo.UsedValueLength on input to the values previously obtained.
+    - ***Required Length***:
-        - If the length is sufficient, the app sets updateInfo.UsedValueLength to the used length and returns true.
+      - If upsertInfo.UsedValueLength is sufficient, the app performs the update and returns true, and RMW returns (status.Found).
-        - Otherwise, the app sets updateInfo.UsedValueLength to the required length and returns false.
-FASTER will allocate a record with the required length and call `SingleWriter`.
+      - Otherwise, the app sets upsertInfo.UsedValueLength to the required length and returns false.
+FASTER will allocate a record with the required length and enter the `CopyUpdater` path.
-      - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by in-place update, and Upsert will return (!status.Found).
+    - ***Expiration***: Irrelevant because this is a blind update.
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-Upsert() returns (!status.Found).
+    - ***Cancellation***: The app sets upsertInfo.CancelOperation True and returns false.
+Upsert() returns (status.Canceled).
   - `SingleWriter`
-      - ***Required Length***: FASTER sets updateInfo.FullValueLength and updateInfo.UsedValueLength on input to the VarLengthStructSettings result or revivification info.
+    - ***Required Length***:
-        - If the length is sufficient, the app sets updateInfo.UsedValueLength to the used length and returns true.
+      - If the length is sufficient, the app performs the update, sets upsertInfo.UsedValueLength to the used length, and returns true.
-        - Otherwise, the app sets updateInfo.UsedValueLength to the required length and returns false.
-Upsert will return RETRY_NOW and FASTER will retry the operation.
+      - Otherwise, the app sets upsertInfo.UsedValueLength to the required length and returns false.
+RMW will return RETRY_NOW and FASTER will retry the operation.
-      - ***Expiration***: The app sets updateInfo.DeleteRecord true and returns false.
-FASTER will perform a logical delete of the record by continuing with the CAS, and Upsert will return (!status.Found && status.CreatedRecord).
+      - ***Expiration***: Irrelevant because there is no existing record.
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-RMW() returns (!status.Found).
+    - ***Cancellation***: The app sets upsertInfo.CancelOperation True and returns false.
+If Expiration was also done, RMW() returns (status.NotFound | status.CreatedRecord); otherwise, RMW() returns (status.Canceled).
   - `PostSingleWriter`
     - This is void because the record has already been CAS'd into the hash table, so it must perform operations that do not fail.

 **Delete**
   - `ConcurrentDeleter`
       - ***Required Length***: Not relevant, because it will not grow.
       - ***Expiration***: Not relevant, because we're already deleting.
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-Upsert() returns (!status.Found).
+      - ***Cancellation***: The app sets deleteInfo.CancelOperation True and returns false.
+Delete() returns (status.Canceled).
   - `SingleDeleter`
       - ***Required Length***: Not relevant, because it will always use the default(Value) length.
       - ***Expiration***: Not relevant, because we're already deleting.
-      - ***Cancellation***: The app sets updateInfo.CancelOperation True and returns false.
-Upsert() returns (!status.Found).
+      - ***Cancellation***: The app sets deleteInfo.CancelOperation True and returns false.
+Delete() returns (status.Canceled).
   - `PostSingleDeleter`
       - This is void because the record has already been CAS'd into the hash table, so it must perform operations that do not fail.